sandruskyi/BlockingPhones_SoftwareThesis/README.md

 Videos of the app: https://blockandchill.wordpress.com/2020/05/22/videos-de-funcionamiento-de-la-aplicacion/

-# DESIGN AND DEVELOPMENT OF AN ANDROID APPLICATION FOR MOBILE DEVICE LOCKING
+# DESIGN AND DEVELOPMENT OF AN ANDROID APPLICATION FOR MOBILE DEVICE BLOCKING

 REY JUAN CARLOS UNIVERSITY